wp-plugins/ads-campaigns/readme.txt

 **How it works**

 1. Edit your post/page
-2. Click "Create ad" button
+2. Click "Create Ad" button
-3. Create your Ad
+3. Use the interface to create your Ads
 4. View ad analytics

 This plugin lets you create Google Adwords and Facebook Ads, and monitor all your ads.